stephen70/Chess-Coordinate-Trainer/README.md

 Features:

 - Choose a timer of 10, 30 or 60 seconds
-- Play as white, black, or randomly
+- Play as white, black, or a random choice of either
 - Record high-scores
 - Toggle displaying coordinates on squares